 If a solution is localized, then it can be displayed in different languages, depending on the language setting of the mobile device.
 For example, if a solution is designed with English text strings, then English is considered to be the solution's default language).
 Now, if these strings have also been localized into Spanish (that is, translated into Spanish), then the solution will automatically be displayed in English on English-language devices and in Spanish on Spanish-language devices.
-The key to the selection is that language setting of the mobile device must correspond to the code name of one of the solution's localization languages.
+The key to the selection is that the language setting of the mobile device must correspond to the code name of one of the solution's localization languages.

 Enter the language-country code (for example, es-US or fr-CH) or just the language code (for example, es or fr).
 If the action is triggered (to select a specific language), then the solution's language will be decided according to the cascading order given below.